-- 1. To evaluate whether the faculty member's progress warrants his/her being retained as a tripartite faculty member.
-If not, to determine if it should be recommended that he/she be placed on a bipartite track or that he/she be terminated. - 2.
-To make specific recommendations regarding the faculty member's progress as to what is required in his/her performance over the next three years in order to secure tenure and promotion.
+- 1. To evaluate whether the faculty member's progress warrants their being retained as a tripartite faculty member.
+If not, to determine if it should be recommended that they be placed on a bipartite track or that they be terminated. - 2.
+To make specific recommendations regarding the faculty member's progress as to what is required in their performance over the next three years in order to secure tenure and promotion.